National First XV Championship (New Zealand): Summary table

 Below is a summary table of the results of each school that has appeared in the Top 4.
-The most successful school and most Top 4 appearances are Hamilton Boys' High School of the Chiefs region, with 13 appearances and 6 titles.
-All of those appearances have come since 2004, within a 19-year span.
-Also Wesley College of the Chiefs region with 5 titles and 7 finals appearances, followed by Kelston Boys' High School of the Blues region, also with 5 titles - all of them title-winning showings.
-This is followed by Napier Boys' High School of the Hurricanes region and Otago Boys' High School of the Highlanders, South Island region, both with 11 Top 4 appearances apiece.
-The school with the most consecutive title wins is Christchurch Boys' High School of the Crusaders, South Island region - three, from 2004-2006.
-Two other schools have successfully defended their titles, on three separate occasions; Hamilton Boys' High School (2008-2009 and 2013-2014) and Kelston Boys' High School of the Blues region (1995-1996).
+The most successful school is Hamilton Boys' High School of the Chiefs region, with 13 appearances and 6 titles, all achieved since 2004.Wesley College (Chiefs region) follows with 5 titles and 7 finals appearances, and Kelston Boys' High School (Blues region) also has 5 titles, winning the top 4 in all of their five appearances.
+Napier Boys' High School (Hurricanes region) and Otago Boys' High School (Highlanders/South Island region) have each made 11 Top 4 appearances.
+The record for most consecutive titles is held by Christchurch Boys' High School (Crusaders/South Island region) with three championships from 2004 to 2006.
+Two other schools have successfully defended their titles: Hamilton Boys' High School (2008–2009 and 2013–2014) and Kelston Boys' High School (1995–1996).